envoyproxy/data-plane-api/README.md

   used to generate xDS configuration are beyond the scope of the definitions in this repository.

+* Listeners will be immutable.
+Any updates to a listener via LDS will require the draining of existing connections for the specific bound IP/port.
+As a result, new requests will only be guaranteed to observe the new configuration after existing connections have drained or the drain timeout.

 * Versioning will be expressed via [proto3 package namespaces](https://developers.google.com/protocol-buffers/docs/proto3#packages),
   i.e. `package envoy.api.v2;`.